-Heading through the door he smiled at seeing Ella sitting with the kids.
+Heading through the door he smiled at seeing Ella downstairs and sitting with the kids.

 “Hey,” he called, “nice to see you up and around!”

-“Hello,” Ella replied stiltedly and he knew from her tone that he was in her bad books.
+“Hello,” Ella replied stiltedly and he knew from her tone of voice that he was in her bad books.

 “What have you been up to today?”
 Roman asked like normal as he walked through into the kitchen.
 He spotted Nicole sitting on a seat on the patio, a lit cigarette in her hand and he smiled before putting the kettle on.